LALPAGA/unix/README.md

 ## `batch` command

 Same as `at` but waits for the load average to be below 0.8.
 See [`top`](#top-command) command for load average.

-It launches the task anyway, even if the processor is overloaded.
+`at` launches the task anyway, even if the processor is overloaded.

 ## `batch` and `at` properties